istio-ecosystem/sail-operator/README.md

 ## How it works

-You manage your controlplane through an `Istio` resource.
+You manage your control plane through an `Istio` resource.

 ```yaml
 apiVersion: operator.istio.io/v1alpha1